blog posts

 Relations

 Interfaces allow us to use the router.
-Connections are serial ports or Ethernet ports that we use to connect a router to our LAN.
-There are many types of relationships, but we will focus on the most important ones.
+Connections are serial ports or Ethernet ports that connect a router to our LAN.
+Many types of relationships exist, but we will focus on the most important ones.

 Some of the letters that Cisco has given to interfaces are E0 (first Ethernet interface), E1 (second Ethernet interface), S0 (first serial interface), S1 (second serial interface), BRI 0 (first B channel for the main ISDN) And BRI 1 (the second B channel for the main ISDN).